Spinach Pasta

 • Grill corn.
 Grease and heat grill to high heat.
 Lightly brush the corn all over with olive oil.
 Grill corn over direct heat for 10-12 minutes, turning until lightly charred on all sides, closing the lid in between rotations.

-• Char corn in skillet.
-If you don’t want to grill the corn, you can cut the kernels straight off the cob and char in the skillet.
-To char, heat 1 tablespoon olive oil in the skillet over high heat.
+• OR char corn in a skillet.
+Heat 1 tablespoon olive oil in the skillet over high heat.
 Add the corn and cook, stirring occasionally for two minutes then reduce heat to medium-high and add the sausage and tomatoes and proceed with the recipe.

 • Thin sauce if needed.
 If the sauce becomes too thick, simply stir in a little reserved pasta water until it reaches desired consistency.